calidan-x/summer-site/docs/techniques/static-server.md

 Put index.html to ./resource/index.html, access by browser http://127.0.0.1:8801/static/

 :::caution
-./resource is the default resource folder for summer framework destPathRoot should be set to this folder or subfolder
+./resource is the default resource folder for summer framework destPath should be set to this folder or subfolder
 :::